 You can watch both sketches and their behind-the-scenes counterparts below!

-Meggan participated in the 3rd National Animal Rights Day (NARD) in Santa Monica, CA this week.
+Meggan participated in the 3rd National Animal Rights Day (NARD) in Santa Monica.
 US-NARD was established in 2011 by the Our Planet.
 Theirs Too Foundation in New York City.
 It has become an annual tradition in the United States and has events all over the world including Spain and Israel.
 On this day activists give a voice to, the billions of animals who die by human hands in this country every year.

 The opening ceremony featured a silent requiem with activists holding deceased animals.
 Meggan held a chicken who was a victim of factory farming.
 “Holding a battery hen who must have been kicking for her life, still had awful sores on her feet from the wire floor she was forced to stand on her whole, short life…she would have loved to feel the sand beneath our feet.
 She made me think of my little Scooby and how I have no reason to make another living being my breakfast, lunch or dinner, when I have SO MANY other alternatives available” says Anderson.

-After the opening ceremony, activists, beach-goers, tourists and visitors for the Santa Monica Pier where this event took place enjoyed free vegan food, music, yoga and a fashion show featuring vegan fashion.
+After the opening ceremony, activists, beach-goers, tourists and enjoyed free vegan food, music, yoga and a fashion show featuring vegan fashion.
 Meggan walked the runway wearing the fashions of Marina DeBris from her ‘Washed Up’ collection where DeBris uses “pollution reborn as art” from trash she has collected from beaches from around the world.
 Meggan also modeled fashions from Flying Colors and Kentaro Jewlery.

 Tarboro Native Arrested In Moscow Protesting For Animals